 Three things to know about managing a building with flex space

 It’s clear that flexible space is playing an increasing role in the evolution of real estate and won’t be going away anytime soon.
-JLL research predicts that while flexible space currently accounts for less than 5% of U.S. office stock, by 2030, 30% of office space will include some type of flexible space.
+JLL’s 2021 Global Flex Space Report predicts by 2030, 30% of office space will include some type of flexible space.

-While the growth in coworking will affect players in all parts of the real estate process, there are opportunities and implications for property managers that are significant and need to be considered proactively.
-Here are five things to be aware of when managing a building with flex space:
+While the growth in flex space will affect players in all parts of the real estate process, there are opportunities and implications for property owners that are significant and need to be considered proactive.

-For some assets, adding a coworking operator to your building can be advantageous and support your wider asset strategy.
-There can be leasing velocity gained by adding the fastest growing use of office space to your tenant roster.
-Also, coworking spaces can act as incubators for what could become direct tenants.
+For some asset managers, adding flexible space to your building can support your wider asset strategy.
+Tenants are drawn to assets that give them the freedom to grow or the ability to quickly contract.
+Flex space within the buildings they already lease provides more options and makes the entire asset more appealing.
+Also, flex spaces often act as incubators for what could become longer-term tenants.
 In other words, that one-person company relying on coworking space could soon become large enough to rent directly in the building.
 There are other benefits, too.
-There’s added energy in buildings with coworking spaces as more millennial-focused businesses draw in new demographics and bring new ideas to traditional office spaces.
+There’s added energy in buildings with coworking spaces drawing in new demographics and bringing new ideas to traditional office spaces.

 2. Communication is key

-One of the most important considerations when leasing to a coworking tenant is how they will use the space and how that may affect the other tenants in the building.
+One of the most important considerations when entering into a traditional lease with a flex operator is how they will use the space and how that may affect the other tenants in the building.

 Defining and memorializing rules and regulations, a construction timeline and other policies in the lease agreement is critical to avoid any confusion and potentially awkward conversations later on.
 It’s critical to have people with different areas of expertise involved in the beginning of the lease negotiation process to address these issues before the agreement is cemented.